 This project-based course consists of two units.
-The Geometry unit will cover applications of surface area and volume as well as applications of coordinate geometry.
+The Geometry unit covers applications of surface area and volume as well as coordinate geometry.
 Students will create 3-dimensional shapes, design a package to fit a specific object, study tessellations, and explore transformations.
-In the seconf unit, Math Outside the Classroom, students will investigate the mathematics of a variety of topics such as sports, art, architecture, music, nature and photography.
+In the second unit, Math Outside the Classroom, students will investigate the mathematics of a variety of topics such as sports, art, architecture, music, nature and photography.
 The course will conclude with a rubric-based final project and a written exam.
+Students who have taken and passed Geometry or Geometry with Lab are not eligible to take this class.

-Prerequisite: Successful completion of Common Core Algebra I or Common Core Algebra XT2
+Prerequisite: Successful completion of Common Core Algebra I or Common Core Algebra XT2 Note: Students who have taken and passed Geometry or Geometry with Lab are not eligible to take this Geometry in Action.